CoffeeVeinStudio/CoffeeBoard/README.md

 # CoffeeBoard

-A VFX reference board for CoffeeVein Studio.
-Drop images onto an infinite canvas, annotate with text and shapes, and apply per-image HDR controls.
-Runs standalone or docked inside Nuke.
+A VFX reference board by CoffeeVein Studio.
+Drop images onto an infinite canvas, annotate with text and shapes, and apply per-image color controls.
+Supports JPEG, PNG, TIFF, EXR and more, with HDR-aware display.
+Runs standalone, docked inside Nuke or Houdini.

 ---